Updated: 4/26/2021 | How to Identify a Covert Narcissist

-My CN obsesses about the weirdest things.
+#36 My CN obsesses about the weirdest things.
 He tried to find out where our friend took his car for the weekend.
 His car has a GPS tracker and was feverishly trying to find out who our friend was seeing and thinking it was possibly his ex.
 I am not sure why this was so important.
-This behavior was very bizarre.
+This behavior was very bizarre and stalker-like.

 While it’s flattering he wants to spend more time with me, he has done more for me to not trust him.
 Personally, I also don’t see how a hierarchal structure matters.
 All my relationships are equally important and they’re all very different from one another.

 He can cook.
 He is great in the kitchen.
 His palette is very adventurous and we found common foods to enjoy together.
 It’s our love language.
 This is one way he love bombed me.
 We would cook together or he would prepare meals and invite me over.

 Sex was great.
 Our sexual chemistry was amazing.
 I love having sex with him and feeling his body mimic and move with mine.
 Again, maybe that was a performance in itself.

 He is very resourceful.
 One of the biggest things that drew me to him was his ability to plan things.
 Whether it was travel, a date, etc. He knew how to create an experience.

 He is adventurous.
 He was willing to travel to new places, try new things, and keep things interesting.